 Allegion (NYSE: ALLE) is a global pioneer in seamless access, with leading brands like CISA®, Interflex®, LCN®, Schlage®, SimonsVoss® and Von Duprin®.
 Focusing on security around the door and adjacent areas, Allegion secures people and assets with a range of solutions for homes, businesses, schools and institutions.

-With more than 25 manufacturing sites around the world and multiple distribution centers spread across five different continents, our Global Supply Management team is responsible for purchasing products and services from external partners used to manufacture products, deliver those products to our customers and run the day-to-day operations of our business.
+With 30 manufacturing sites around the world and multiple distribution centers spread across five different continents, our Global Supply Management team is responsible for purchasing products and services from external partners used to manufacture products, deliver those products to our customers and run the day-to-day operations of our business.

 Allegion’s supply chain includes suppliers in Americas, Europe, Middle East and Asia Pacific regions.
 Activities involve the transformation of zinc, brass, steel and other materials into parts used to build Allegion products and include various manufacturing processes to create supplementary components and key electronic mechanisms.

 Our commitment to ethical behavior and compliance can be found throughout our policies and our Allegion Code of Conduct.
 We believe that the fundamental values set forth in these policies and our Code of Conduct should serve as our global minimum business standards.
-For example, Allegion has policies and procedures in place to ensure the procurement of goods and services is conducted in a competitive, fair, and transparent manner that delivers the best combination of quality, value, and risk from our suppliers in support of Allegion’s global enterprise goals.
+For example, Allegion has policies and procedures in place to ensure the procurement of goods and services is conducted in an honest, competitive, fair and transparent manner that delivers the best combination of quality, value and risk from our suppliers in support of Allegion’s global enterprise goals.

-To ensure our policies and guidelines reflect industry best practices, Allegion is a member of The Society of Corporate Compliance and Ethics and Gartner, which are compliance organizations providing guidance for the continued development of compliance and ethics related programs.
+To ensure our policies and guidelines reflect industry best practices, Allegion is a member of Gartner Legal & Compliance, a global research and advisory firm providing information and guidance for the continued development of compliance and ethics related programs.
 We also actively participate in C-TPAT (Customs – Trade Partnership against Terrorism) and the AEO (Authorized Economic Operator) programs to help facilitate best supply chain security standards.
-Further, Allegion is a voting member of the Social Responsibility Alliance and participates in the Slavery & Trafficking Risk Template (STRT) Development Committee, the organization that maintains the standardized STRT which is issued globally by companies in their supply chain transparency programs.
+Further, Allegion is a voting member of the Social Responsibility Alliance and participate on the Slavery & Trafficking Risk Template (STRT) Development Committee, the organization that maintains the standardized STRT used globally by companies in their supply chain transparency programs.

 Allegion Code of Conduct for Business Partners: